great-expectations/great_expectations/docs/docusaurus/docs/oss/get_started/get_started_with_gx_and_sql.md

 ## Build and view Data Docs

-Your Checkpoint contained an `UpdateDataDocsAction`, so your <TechnicalTag tag="data_docs" text="Data Docs" /> have already been built from the validation you ran and your Data Docs store contains a new rendered validation result.
+Your Checkpoint contained an `UpdateDataDocsAction`, so your <TechnicalTag tag="data_docs" text="Data Docs" /> are created from the validation you ran, and your Data Docs store contains a new rendered validation result.

 Run the following command to open your Data Docs and review the results of your Checkpoint run: